Support wavers in Hong Kong for bill allowing extraditions to China after protests

 “We are going to be here fixed today to show people that we are here to support.
 Everyone is planning for a big march on Sunday like last week but no one knows what will happen at night or after,” said a woman surnamed Chan, who was helping at a makeshift first aid and supply station.

-Police have made more than a dozen arrests, some in hospitals and university campuses, while over 81 people were wounded in the clashes.
+Police have made more than a dozen arrests, some in hospitals and university campuses, while scores were wounded in the clashes.

 In the United States, senior congressional lawmakers from both parties introduced legislation to require an annual justification from the U.S. government for the continuation of special business and trade privileges to Hong Kong.
 China called on the United States not to pass such legislation.

-The hawkish Chinese newspaper, the Global Times, lambasted foreign leaders for being hypocrites and failing to condemn what it called violent demonstrators.
+The hawkish Chinese newspaper, the Global Times, lambasted foreign leaders for being hypocrites and said their failure to condemn violent demonstrators was “a stark provocation”.

-“This is a stark provocation,” an editorial on its website said on Friday.

-“These U.S. senators make us see the dark mind of the U.S. political elite who just want to turn Hong Kong into a chaotic place by hyping the uncontrolled violent street politics.”

 Writing by John Ruwitch; Additional reporting by Sijia Jiang, Sumeet Chatterjee, Twinnie Siu, Clare Jim and Felix Tam and in HONG KONG, David Brunnstrom in WASHINGTON and Ben Blanchard in BEIJING; Editing by Michael Perry, Clarence Fernandez and Nick Macfie